PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-14 18:44:37
+Last updated: 2024-04-14 18:45:10
-Random Quote: What good is having all the money in the world if you can't go home? - Tata Escobar
+Random Quote: None will be free until the old ways are gone forever. - Kuiil